cgwire/kitsu/docs/Schedules/README.md

 ## Production Schedule

-As production, you can set the global schedule as a reference for your production.
+As Studio Manager, you can set the global schedule as a reference for your production.

 The main purpose of this schedule is to keep track of the milestones link to your contract.